 12) Good Listeners.
 In order to really dig deep into a story, we’ve got to listen carefully.
 PF bloggers are fantastic listeners who are able to dissect situations and come up with effective solutions.
 Active listening takes true skill.
 Listeners will always trump motormouth speakers who are overcompensating for the insecurities.

 13) Critical Thinkers.
 Public writing is a very tricky thing to do.
 A good writer is able to see both sides of an argument and still eloquently argue his or her side without supremely upsetting the other side.
 Critical thinkers are problem solvers.
-Instead of complaining all day about why the world is not fair, why there’s a widening wage gap, and why they can’t get ahead, bloggers come up with solutions such as the 1/10th rule for car buying or the Jeans Strategy to save more money or new engagement ring shopping tips to prevent bitterness.
+Instead of complaining all day about why the world is not fair, why there’s a widening wage gap, and why they can’t get ahead, bloggers come up with solutions such as the 1/10th rule for car buying or new engagement ring shopping tips to prevent bitterness.

 14) Solid Collaborators.
 Even though the barriers to entry are low online and PF bloggers are all jockeying for very similar audiences, we have a great way of collaborating to help each other grow.
 The Yakezie Network is a PF blogging network open to anybody who wants to join the Challenge.
 Through the network, many bloggers have been able to get highlighted in major media publications, earn thousands of dollars a month, provide educational scholarships, and quit their jobs.
 If 70% of the people dislike their jobs, we could literally be helping 70+ million people get out of doing something they don’t like.